Introduction

 The TOChina Summer School is suitable not only for participants wishing to study the domestic aspects of China’s politics, but also for those who intend to explore the rapidly evolving dynamics of Asian and global geopolitics and economics.
 For those looking for insights into future career options, the TOChina Summer School offers a unique opportunity to engage in lively debates with senior scholars who are often in charge of PhD programs in their country, and affiliated to a variety of organizations.
 The informal sessions participants join to acquire greater knowledge of the work of TOChina faculty members are a trademark of TOChina’s hands-on approach to the study of contemporary China.

-The School is run by the TOChina Hub - a partnership between the University of Torino, ESCP Business School & the Torino World Affairs Institute (T.wai) - in collaboration with John Cabot University in Rome.
+The School is run by the TOChina Hub - a partnership between the University of Torino, ESCP Business School and the Torino World Affairs Institute (T.wai) - in collaboration with John Cabot University in Rome.

-The 2023 TOChina Summer School was granted the patronage of the Italian Ministry for Foreign Affairs and International Cooperation and of SISP, the Italian Political Science Association, and its Standing Group in International Relations.
+The TOChina Summer School was granted the patronage of the Italian Ministry for Foreign Affairs and International Cooperation and of SISP, the Italian Political Science Association, and its Standing Group in International Relations.

 Applications will be evaluated on a first come, first served basis.